April 2024 SL Web User Group summary

 † The header images included in these summaries are not intended to represent anything discussed at the meetings; they are simply here to avoid a repeated image of a rooftop of people every week.
 They are taken from my list of region visits, with a link to the post for those interested.

-2024 week #3: SL CCUG and TPVD meetings summary
+2024 week #12: SL CCUG summary

-• The CCUG meeting is for discussion of work related to content creation in Second Life, including current and upcoming LL projects, and encompasses requests or comments from the community, together with viewer development work.
+• The CCUG meeting is for discussion of work related to content creation in Second Life, including current and upcoming LL projects, and encompasses requests or comments from the community, together with related viewer development work.
+This meeting is held on alternate Thursdays at Hippotropolis.

-• In regards to both meetings:
+• In regards to meetings:

 • Dates and times are recorded in the SL Public Calendar.